 Testing your ad copy

 Whether you use BookBub’s creative builder or design your own image, you only have a limited amount of space available for your ad copy — so you need to make those words count!
-Depending on the content that you’re advertising and the readers that you’re targeting, certain elements might work better for your campaign than others.
+Depending on the content you’re advertising and the readers you’re targeting, certain elements might work better for your campaign than others.
 Some things you may want to consider testing in your copy include:

 - Awards